A Brief History

 The Romans also left a legacy of entire languages, with Italian, French, Portuguese, Spanish, and Romanian (well, duh!) being descended from Latin and known as “Romance Languages” because of their Roman origin.
 (I have not checked to see if “New Jerseyian” as an Italian dialect is considered to be a “Romance Language.”)

-We also inherited the names of some of our months from the Romans as well as architectural terms such as aqueduct (aqueductus) and collosium (Coliseum) and medical and biological terms such as Caesarian section and gluteus maximus.
+We also inherited the names of some of our months from the Romans as well as architectural terms such as aqueduct (aqueductus) and colosseum (Coliseum) as well as medical and biological terms such as Caesarian section and gluteus maximus.
 Latin influences are everywhere!
 What would the Catholic Church do without Latin?
 Speak Esperanto?